 Flavor with rose-water or vanilla; beat until it will stand alone; then spread it on the pie one-half to one inch thick; set it back into the oven until the meringue is well "set."
 Eat cold.

-I recall attending a men's breakfast at a little country church back in the early 1980s, where the Women's Institute had prepared the men's brunch.
+I recall attending a men's breakfast at a little country church back in the mid 1980s, where the Women's Institute had prepared the men's brunch.

 After a wonderful home-cooked breakfast of pancakes, bacon, sausages, and scrambled eggs, we were told to hold onto our forks, as pie would be served for dessert.

-There were several homemade pie flavors to choose from, but I didn't have to choose.
-My cousin's husband seated across from me held a large deep-dish peach pie in one hand and a knife in the other, and he asked, "Do you like peaches, Don?"
+There were so many homemade pie flavors to choose from, but I didn't have to choose.
+My cousin's husband seated across from me held a large deep-dish peach pie in one hand and a knife in the other and asked, "Do you like peaches, Don?"

 Before I could reply, Roy had deftly sliced the pie in half, sliding one half onto my plate and the other onto his!
-It was delicious as expected and quite filling, but I didn't let on that I was struggling to eat the last few forkfuls.
+It was delicious as expected but very filling.
+I didn't let on that I was struggling to eat the last few forkfuls.

-The moment I had finished, Roy looked over the remaining pies and asked me what my second favorite pie was.
-I mumbled that I wasn't sure, afraid he'd land another half pie onto my plate.
+The moment I had finished, Roy cast his gaze over the remaining pies and asked what my next favorite pie flavor was.
+I mumbled that I wasn't sure while pushing back my chair, afraid he'd slide another half pie onto my plate.

 By the way, I still love an old fashioned peach pie!